drhcelik/FickianTransportFoam/README.md

 # FickianTransportFoam
 **Stable** mixture-averaged and specie-specific constant Lewis transport models that are missing from the current OpenFOAM release.
 Supported OpenFOAM versions are: 13, 12, 11 and 10.

 Developed by Aleksi Rintanen & Ilya Morev, Aalto University, Finland

+The related advanced tutorials are aviable in [DLBFoam-Hydrogen-Tutorials.](https://github.com/Aalto-CFD/DLBFoam-Hydrogen-Tutorials)
 ## Theory
 ### Mass diffusion fluxes
 FickianTransportFoam implements a transport model based on Fick's law using the formulation, where diffusion fluxes are evaluated with respect to the mass fraction gradient as